vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 ## VPC Flow Logs: Network Flow Reports

 For network-enabled resources, Network Flow Reports provide visibility by source and destination to the flows within your network that are driving costs.
-See the [documentation](/network_flow_reports) for information on how to enable these reports and view data transfer costs for AWS services.
+See the [Network Flow Reports documentation](/network_flow_reports) for information on how to enable these reports and view data transfer costs for AWS services.